 This wonder-spice is a mainstay of my anti-inflammatory work with patients in my practice where I use liposomal preparations of curcumin, the natural phenols responsible for turmeric’s yellow color, when I suspect their symptoms stem from a challenged immune system.

 In research, the curcumin in turmeric was shown to be effective against Helicobacter pylori common in gastroduodenal ulcers regardless of the genetic makeup of the strain.

 If you love yellow rice like my family does, you can derive maximum flavor and benefit by using homemade chicken broth as the base.

-Healthy Yellow Rice Recipe (Arroz Amarillo)
+Yellow Rice Recipe (Arroz Amarillo)

-1/4 teaspoon ground cumin (source)
+- 1/4 tsp ground cumin

-Pinch freshly ground cinnamon (source)
+- 1 pinch freshly ground cinnamon

+- 1 Tbl grassfed butter

-3/4 teaspoon sea salt
+- 3/4 tsp sea salt

-Frozen organic baby peas
+- frozen organic baby peas

 In a medium pot, heat the turmeric, cumin, coriander and cinnamon over low heat for about one minute to release the fragrance.